PiusLucky/PiusLucky/README.md

 ### Hi there, I'm Pius Lucky 👋

 ## Who am I?
-I specialize in the comprehensive design and development of responsive web applications, handling every aspect from database design and RESTful API implementation to crafting user interfaces.
+I specialize in the comprehensive design and development of responsive web and mobile applications, handling every aspect from database design and RESTful API implementation to crafting sleek user interfaces.

-With over six years of extensive professional experience, my skillset encompasses a wide range of technologies and languages, including HTML5, CSS3, JavaScript, jQuery (including jQuery Ajax), Bootstrap (from version 3 to 5), Node.js, React.js, Next.js, various Object-Relational Mapping Systems (ORMs) like Sequelize and TypeORM, React Native (Expo/CLI), FastAPI, Vue.js (both 2 and 3), Python with Django, Flask and expertise in building RESTful web services and GraphQL APIs.
+With over six years of extensive professional experience, my skillset encompasses a wide range of technologies and languages.

 My commitment to excellence has honed my ability to maintain meticulous attention to detail and adhere to best practices in clean code development.

-Additionally, I possess a working proficiency in design tools such as Illustrator, Figma, and Photoshop, allowing me to create prototype user interfaces and enhance the overall user experience.

 ## A Nigeria-based 5X Software Engineer!

-- 🔥 MERN, Python(Django) complex Applications
+- 🔥 MERN, Python(Django/Flask) complex Applications
 - 🌐 Scalable web applications with battle-tested testing suites and pipelines for Solo Entrepreneurs & Government-backed companies in UAE(Dubai), Sweden etc.
 - 📱 Building store-ready mobile apps with react native expo/cli
 - 🌱 Ring me up, always open to new offers.